sainruthik/lumaa-spring-2025-ai-ml/README.md

 8. **First-time execution behavior**

-   - If the model does not exist, it will be created.
+   - If the model does not exist, it will be created and then next step happens.
    - If the model already exists, the next step happens directly.

 9. **User prompt interaction**